Build and Deploy a Single-Page Web Application¶

 The following limitations are specific to the Choreo cloud data plane:

-- Response body size limit: 20MB
+- Response body size limit: 20MB.

 Troubleshoot a web application¶

-- Double-check the build output directory, especially if you are using a Dockerfile-less buildpack.
-Ensure that the specified output directory matches the actual output directory generated during the build process.
+- Ensure that the specified output directory matches the actual output directory generated during the build process.
 For example, if you have erroneously entered

 public/